 - Experience a royal ritual during the changing of the guards at Buckingham Palace.

-- Get a proper view of London from both above and below on an optional London Eye and river cruise excursion.
+- Get a proper view of London from above on an optional London Eye & Tea excursion.

 Next up: Paris, France, a city known for world-class art and gastronomical perfection.
 There’s nothing quite like a warm croissant, except for maybe croque monsieur AKA next-level French grilled cheese.
 From the major landmarks like the Louvre and the Eiffel Tower to the serenity of the River Seine, you’re going to see it all.
 Study up on high fashion, watch the Hunchback of Notre Dame, and get used to having only one free hand since your other hand will always have a fresh baguette in it.
 Now you’re ready for France.